iPhone 15: News, rumors, leaks, pricing, and release date

 That decade ends this year, but that’s not the only reason for the change.

 The European Union’s new law makes USB-C the only acceptable plug for smartphones.
-This goes into effect in 2024.
+This will go into effect in 2024.

 New reports, however, state that USB-C’s fastest charging speeds may be limited to the higher-end iPhone 15 models.